davetru/img-resizer-no-aa/README.md

 ## 🧑‍💻 Author

-Created by David Tru Tran.
+Created by Dave Tran.
 Optimized for simplicity and sprite-perfect scaling.

 ---